 b) Rapid breathing used in this technique should be from the abdomen and not from the chest.

-c) Kapalbhati should be practice on an empty stomach only.
+c) Kapalbhati should be practiced on an empty stomach only.

-d) Kapalbhati should be practiced after the asanas and Relaxation (at least 10 minutes) and before meditation
+d) Ideally Kapalbhati should be practiced after the asanas or hatha yoga and Relaxation (at least 10 minutes) and before meditation

 e) Chest should not move very much.

-(f) It is always good and advisable that this exercise should be learned under supervision of yoga teacher after discussion with him about your health.
+(f) It is always good and advisable that this exercise should be learned under the supervision of a yoga teacher after discussion with him about your health.

 How many times Kapalbhati should be done?